-Based on the foregoing, staff recommends that the current water system rate structure, which includes 2 kgal water allotment in the BFC, be changed to a traditional BFC/uniform gallonage charge rate structure with no usage allotments.
+Based on the foregoing, staff recommends that the current water system rate structure, which includes a 2 kgal water allotment in the BFC, be changed to a traditional BFC/uniform gallonage charge rate structure with no usage allotments.
+The unmetered residential customers of the mobile home park should be charged a bulk water rate wherein the BFC should be based on 80 percent of the ERCs.
 The BFC cost recovery percentage for the water system should be set at 50 percent.